 Imagine a peaceful summer day shared with friends, the cicadas buzzing, the fun activities after school, and the sun beating down as everyone laughs together.
 Everything is perfect in the rural town Hinamizawa.

 That is, until strange events start occurring around town, murders take place, and the lives of the friends are twisted into dark realities.
-Higurashi first appears to be the typical slice of life/school life anime, which is proven to be false during every arc.
-The cheerful characters soon become twisted, psychotic, and begin murdering one another in brutal ways.
+Higurashi first appears to be the typical slice of life/school-life anime, which is proven to be false during every arc.
+The cheerful characters soon become twisted and psychotic and begin murdering one another in brutal ways.
 Why is this happening?

 It’s the perfect horror anime for fans of the genre, but it’s definitely not for the faint of heart, as it is very violent and has some very disturbing scenes of torture, bodily harm, and murder.
 This fact makes it a great choice to get in the mood for Halloween.